Los Angeles to San Francisco

 The Potomac River Tunnel is a component of DC Water’s long-term control plan (LTCP), also known as the DC Clean Rivers Project.
 The Consent Decree establishes schedules for construction of the Potomac River Tunnel and other CSO control facilities under the DC Clean Rivers Project, including a 2025 deadline to implement the project in its entirety.
-The Potomac River Tunnel will be located approximately 100 ft below ground.
+The Potomac River Tunnel, 24,000 lf and 18-ft ID, will be located approximately 100 ft below ground.
 CSOs captured by the Potomac River Tunnel would be conveyed to the Blue Plains Advanced Wastewater Treatment Plant.

-The Environmental Impact Statement (EIS) for the first leg of the Northeast Corridor Superconducting Maglev project is underway with the Draft EIS to be released in October 2019, and the Final EIS and Record of Decision anticipated in Summer/Fall 2020.
-The first leg comprises 60 km from Washington to Baltimore, approximately 75 percent of the alignment in tunnel, and two underground stations (Washington, BWI Airport) and one at-grade station (Baltimore).
+The process for approving the Environmental Impact Statement (EIS) under the National Environmental Policy Act (NEPA) is in progress, with an estimated completion date of environmental review and permitting of Jan.
+28, 2022.
+The plan for the first leg of the Northeast Corridor Superconducting Maglev comprises 60 km from Washington to Baltimore, approximately 75 percent of the alignment in tunnel, and two underground stations (Washington, BWI Airport) and one at-grade station (Baltimore).
 The total cost is over $10 billion.
-TBM tunneling is anticipated as a single bore with guideways (~$15M OD).
+TBM tunneling is anticipated as a single bore with guideways (outside tunnel diameter approximately 15m).
 As many as eight or nine TBMs are anticipated.
 Owner: TNEM/BWRR; Prime Consultant: WSP (formerly Louis Berger); Tunneling subconsultant: Gall Zeidler.

 Project Clear Tunnels